w3c/wai-media-guide/index.md

 <img src="{{ "/content-images/wai-media-guide/player.png" | relative_url }}" alt="" style="float: right; margin-left: 1rem; width: 11%; max-width: 77px">

 Most default browser media players have limited functionality to support accessibility.
 Some third-party players are designed specifically for accessibility.
-Learn more from the **[Media Players page](/design-develop/media/player/)**.
+Learn more from **[Media Players](/design-develop/media/player/)**.

 Specific guidance for other aspects of making your media accessible is in the pages linked below.
 Some media needs all of these, and others need only a transcript.